dsccommunity/SqlServerDsc/CONTRIBUTING.md

 Please check out common DSC Community [contributing guidelines](https://dsccommunity.org/guidelines/contributing).

-## Running the Tests
+## Documentation with Markdown

-If want to know how to run this module's tests you can look at the [Testing Guidelines](https://dsccommunity.org/guidelines/testing-guidelines/#running-tests)
+If using Visual Studio Code to edit Markdown files it can be a good idea to install the markdownlint extension.
+It will help to do style checking.

-## Specific guidelines for SqlServerDsc
+The file [.markdownlint.json](/.markdownlint.json) is prepared with a default set of rules which will automatically be used by the extension.

-### Automatic formatting with VS Code
+## Automatic formatting with VS Code

 There is a VS Code workspace settings file within this project with formatting settings matching the style guideline.
 That will make it possible inside VS Code